-Regardless of whether you employ one person or hundreds, managing US remote employees from a different country may present some challenges.
-As your trusted advisor, Foothold America wants to share key business practices to help you effectively manage your US remote employees.
+Currently, more than half of the American workforce is working remotely.
+Whether you employ one person or hundreds, onboarding and managing US remote employees from a different country may present some challenges.
+As your trusted advisor, Foothold America will share key business practices to help you effectively onboard and manage your US remote employees.

 It is possible you will never meet your US employee(s) in person.
-That means the importance of connection, relationship building, and management is more important than ever.
+That means connection, relationship building, and effective management are more important than ever.

-Once it is determined that the candidate is a good remote hire, it is time to effectively manage your remote employee.
-Here are some tips:
+Once it is determined that the candidate is a good remote hire, it is time to onboard and manage your remote US employee effectively.

 Start them off on the right foot

-- Send a gift box to the new employee.
+- Send a gift box to the new employee with company merch.

 - Announce the new employee to the entire company and on social media.